jigyasak05/Text-Classifier/README.md

 ![alt text](https://cdn-images-1.medium.com/max/1600/1*7lg_uLm8_1fYGjxPbTrQFQ.png)

  Here , P(A)= probability of class.

  P(B)=Probability of feature

- P(B|A)= Probability of the feture given that it belonngs to the particular class.
+ P(B|A)= Probability of the feature given that it belongs to the particular class.
- Laplace correction is also considered and the log probabilities are added.
+ Laplace correction is also considered and the log probabilities were added.
  Class with maximum probability is predicted.